Help Honor UW-Madison’s Fallen Service Members With Our Gold Star Honor Roll Program

 You can help us ensure they are honored and remembered on the UW-Madison campus they once traveled across.

 We would like your help in identifying these service members.
-If you know of a past UW-Madison student who died while in active duty, please complete this short form: Gold Star Honor Roll Submission Form.
+If you know of a past UW-Madison student who died of service-related causes while in active duty, please click here to submit the service member's information.